What is Whole Life Insurance?

 Whole life insurance provides the most significant guarantees of any life insurance policy.

-• The policy will remain in force for the lifetime of the insured as long as the premiums are paid.
-This means the insurer cannot cancel your coverage for any reason other than non-payment.
+• The policy will remain in force for the insured’s lifetime as long as the premiums are paid.
+This means the insurer cannot cancel coverage for any reason other than non-payment.

 • Once your policy is issued, your insurance company cannot increase your periodic premium even if you become terminally ill or are forced to live in a nursing facility or hospice.